 |Costs per person:||CHF 425|

-The costs cover the conference fees and full board, from lunch on May 17 to lunch on May 19.
+The costs cover the conference fees and full board, from lunch on May 15 to end of sessions on May 17.
 Generally, due to capacity limitations, participants will be accommodated in double rooms.

 |Extended deadline for abstracts:||4 March 2019|

 |Papers do discussants:||8 May 2019|